- 8 min read

 Beware that no annotation type works for every case.
 If you only have a hammer, every problem looks like a nail.

-In a nutshell, audio annotation differs from other types in its nature and data type.
+In a nutshell, audio annotation differs from other types of data labeling in its nature and data type.
 The AI model you build dictates which type of labeling you do.

 Types of Audio Annotation

 Data annotation types share broad similarities, but differ in details.
-For instance, classification and sentiment analysis appear in all domains, but look very different in practice.
+For instance, classification and sentiment analysis appear in all domains of data annotation, but look very different in labeling audio data.

-To illustrate different types of audio labeling, we'll go through this famous scene from Star Wars: Episode III – Revenge of the Sith (2005):
+To illustrate different types of audio annotation in practice, we'll go through this famous scene from Star Wars: Episode III – Revenge of the Sith (2005):

 Star Wars: Episode III – Revenge of the Sith (2005)